Handsworth, South Yorkshire

 Handsworth is a suburb of south eastern Sheffield, in South Yorkshire, England.
 It covers an area of approximately 5 sqmi, and has a population of approximately 9,957.
 It has five schools, four churches, a variety of small shops, a large supermarket, and a range of commercial and light industrial businesses.
+Until 1974 it was in the West Riding of Yorkshire.

 Politically, Handsworth is part of the Woodhouse ward in the Sheffield South East parliamentary constituency.

 History

+In 1931 the civil parish had a population of 17,472.
+On 1 April 1938 the parish was abolished and merged with Sheffield and Orgreave.
+It is now in the unparished area of Sheffield.

 Domesday Book

 In the Domesday Book account, Handsworth is spelt "Handeswrde" and is joined to Whiston ("Witestan") to form a single manor.
 Before the Conquest, Torchil (or Turchil) is reported as being the Lord of the Manor, but following the Conquest lordship was transferred to Robert, Count of Mortain, who was the half-brother of William the Conqueror.
 Richard de Sourdeval held it for Count Robert.
 The Manor then passed, through marriage, to the Paynel and Lovetot families.
 It was a member of the Lovetot family who built the parish church in Handsworth.